annamiraotoole/annamiraotoole.github.io/README.md

 # annamiraotoole.github.io

-# My personal website written with HTML and CSS
+# My personal website written with HTML, CSS, and Javascript

-# Working on making annamiraotoole.com (the domain I own) use the code from GitHub
+# Making use of elements from several html5up templates